Why use chromebooks

 - continued quick performance over lifetime of device

 - integration with GSuite for Education

 - They do not run applications that can slow down a school network such as Steam

 There is significant debate in some communities about the relative merits of using Google Apps products compared with Microsoft Office products.
 The argument is often made that to prepare students for the workplace, they need to be using “industry standard” applications such as Microsoft Word or Excel.
 Our philosophy is that the most important thing is to learn how to use the key functions of these tools in a wide range of settings, rather than learning a specific program.
 Both Google and Microsoft products are available for use at Riccarton High School, but we have found that the Google suite of applications offers a more seamless experience that allows students to:

 - Understand the key functions in a simple and intuitive environment

 - Transfer their skills and work to Microsoft products when needed

-The most up-to-date New Zealand research around the use of Chromebooks and Google Apps for Education currently comes from the Manaiakalani Evaluation Programme which is one of the most comprehensive and well funded research programs across a cluster of schools in New Zealand.
+The most up-to-date New Zealand research around the use of Chromebooks and GSuite for Education currently comes from the Manaiakalani Evaluation Program, which is one of the most comprehensive and well-funded research programs across a cluster of schools in New Zealand.

 The cluster involves 11 primary, intermediate and secondary schools in Auckland.
 The programme begun in 2007 and has developed into a significant body of research over the last 9 years.